-We have audited the accompanying balance sheets of MIPSolutions, Inc. as of December 31, 2009 and 2008, and the related statements of operations, stockholders' deficit and cash flows for the years then ended and for the period from December 19, 2005 (Inception) to December 31, 2009.
-These financial statements are the responsibility of the Company's management.
+We have audited the accompanying balance sheets of MIPSolutions, Inc. as of December 31, 2010 and 2009, and the related statements of operations, stockholders' equity (deficit) and cash flows for each of the years in the two-year period ended December 31, 2010 and for the period December 19, 2005 (inception) to December 31, 2010.
+MIPSolutions, Inc.'s management is responsible for these financial statements.
 Our responsibility is to express an opinion on these financial statements based on our audits.

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 The Company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
 Our audits included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
-Accordingly, we express no such opinion.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
-An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
+Accordingly we express no such opinion.
+An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of MIPSolutions, Inc. as of December 31, 2009 and 2008 and the results of its operations and its cash flows for the years then ended and for the period from December 19, 2005 (Inception) to December 31, 2009, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of MIPSolutions, Inc. as of December 31, 2010 and 2009, and the results of its operations and its cash flows for each of the years in the two-year period ended December 31, 2010 and for the period December 19, 2005 (inception) to December 31, 2010, in conformity with accounting principles generally accepted in the United States of America.

-The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 2, the Company has sustained substantial operating losses since inception and has limited cash resources.
+The accompanying financial statements have been prepared assuming the Company will continue as a going concern.
+As discussed in Note 2, the Company has a history of operating losses, has limited cash resources, and its viability is dependent upon its ability to meet its future financing requirements, and the success of future operations.
 These factors raise substantial doubt about the Company's ability to continue as a going concern.
-Management's plans regarding those matters also are described in Note 2.
-The financial statements do not include any adjustments that might result from the outcome of this uncertainty
+Management's plans regarding those matters are also described in Note 2.
+The financial statements do not include any adjustments that might result from the outcome of this uncertainty.